MicrosoftDocs/supply-chain-center/articles/use/teams_integration.md

 1. In Supply Chain Center, select the gear symbol in the upper-right corner, and then select **Admin settings**.
 1. On the **Admin settings** page, select **General**, and then, under **Enable Microsoft Teams**, set the option to **Enable**.

+> [!NOTE]
+> In order to enable the teams integration you must be a global or system administrator.

 ![Screenshot that shows the option for turning on the Teams integration on the Admin settings page.](media/enable_teams.png)

 ## Access Teams chat in Supply Chain Center